jkc4416/jkc4416.github.io/_posts/2025-01-19-build-datapipeline.md

 ## 2. What is Automated Model Management?
 ### 2.1 Model Versioning & Registry
+- Just like version control in software, tracking versions of machine learning models is essential.
+- Recording which dataset version, hyperparameters, and code snapshot were used for training makes rollback and comparisons much easier when issues arise.
+- Tools like Model Registry (e.g., MLflow Model Registry, SageMaker Model Registry) are commonly used for this purpose.<br>

+### 2.2 CI/CD + CT (Continuous Training)
+- In software development, we have CI/CD (Continuous Integration/Continuous Deployment); in machine learning, CT (Continuous Training) complements this.
+  - CI/CD pipelines: Automate testing, building, validation, and deployment when model code changes.
+  - CT pipelines: Periodically retrain models with new data or trigger retraining when data drift is detected, and deploy automatically if performance meets predefined thresholds.
+- Fully automated systems seamlessly integrate data pipelines and model pipelines for end-to-end automation.<br>

+### 2.3 Monitoring & Alerts
+- Real-time monitoring of deployed models is crucial to ensure they perform as expected.
+  - For example, alerts via Slack or email when predictions deviate beyond a certain range.
+  - Triggering retraining upon detecting data distribution shifts (data drift).
+  - These monitoring stages can also be automated within the pipeline.

 [This is a link to a different site](https://deanattali.com/) and [this is a link to a section inside this page](#local-urls).